 Safe Kids Canada is an excellent resource filled with Canadian content, as is the Canadian Paediatric Society website.

-The Peel Regional Health site ; and the the Canada Safety Council site have car seat information if you are interested.
+The Canada Safety Council site has car seat information if you are interested.

 The Insurance Institute for Highway Safety has just done some great Booster Seat Testing (Warning, Opens .pdf file) and Babycenter helps to break down the Canadian laws so they're easy to understand!